legionmusic/music/README.md

-Just submitted some music files to download later.
+Just want to submit some music files to download later.